Chamoli, Uttarakhand

 Altitude range: Ascent from 14,117 ft (Bhagwabasa) to 15,755 ft (Roopkund), then descend to 11,500 ft (Bedni Bugyal)

-Stay: Campsite at Bedni Bugyal on twin-sharing basis
+Stay: Campsite at Bedni Bugyal on a twin-sharing basis

 Begin trek before dawn to make the most of stable early morning weather conditions